cacic-fct/manual-do-calouro/src/content/docs/sobre.md

 ## Licenças

-O CACiC detém os direitos autorais do conteúdo do manual do calouro.
+O conteúdo do Manual do Calouro é distribuído sob a licença CC BY-NC-SA 4.0.
+Deve-se creditar o autor como "Manual do Calouro do CACiC" e fornecer um link para o manual do calouro original.

 O software do manual do calouro é licenciado sob a seguinte licença: